greghendershott/pdb/README.md

 - An equivalent API via HTTP.

-One issue here is that some tools might prefer or need line:col instead of positions.
-[Effectively drracket/check-syntax and our own analysis use `syntax-postiion` and `syntax-span`, ignoring `syntax-line` and `syntax-column`.]
+One issue here is that some tools might prefer or need line:column coordinates instead of positions.
+[Effectively drracket/check-syntax and our own analysis use `syntax-position` and `syntax-span`, ignoring `syntax-line` and `syntax-column`.]
 Either we could try to store line:col-denominated spans, also, in the db when we analyze (at some cost in space).
 Or we could just synthesize these as/when needed by